milon27/nodejs-google-drive-upload-file-to-specific-folder/readme.md

 >> setp 5: from next time it will upload your files form backups folder

->> run the bash script in crontab at every minute
+>> run the bash script in crontab at every minute and everyday at 4 am.
 ```
 * * * * * bash /home/milon27/application/node-drive/script.sh
+0 4 * * * bash /home/milon27/application/node-drive/script.sh
 ```

 ___